Ole Saint Andrews Inn

 DESCRIPTION

-Today as of 2021, the first floor of the building of the former Ole St Andrew’s Inn is for lease, as the building has been renovated and transformed, ready to exist for a long time!
+Today, as of 2021, the first floor of the building of the former Ole St Andrew’s Inn is for lease, as the building has been renovated and transformed.

 Ole Saint Andrew’s Inn is no longer there on the first floor.
-As of 2021, someone had bought the drab building and renovated it beautifully, including the apartments on the 2nd and third floor, as the properties in this zone are listed for for stores and residential use.
+A new owner bought the drab building and renovated it beautifully, including the apartments on the second and third floors, as the properties in this zone are listed for stores and residential use.

-The first floor, a 3,400 sq ft retail space has new windows and has been renovated as well; ready for the next restaurant, shop, tavern etc.; probably after the Covid Crisis of 2021.
+The first floor (a 3,400 sq ft retail space) has new windows and has been renovated as well, ready for the next restaurant, shop, or tavern, probably after the COVID crisis of 2021.

-Though renovated, this retail space still probably has all the areas needed for a bar or restaurant.
+Though renovated, this retail space probably still everything needed for a bar or restaurant (kitchen space, bathrooms, storage areas etc.).
 The location is perfect for a restaurant and pub, or some other eatery.
-It may still have a kitchen space, bathrooms, storage areas etc.

-When the Ole Saint Andrews Inn was still functioning here, the original building did have a cheerful green awning, which ran above the colorful yellow-trimmed windows and ran out over the sidewalk to the street, in a half circle shape, offering shade from the hot sun.
-It had a serious wooden door leading inside; a set of thick wooden doors with frosted windows.
+When the Ole Saint Andrews Inn was still here, the original building had a cheerful green awning, which ran above the colorful yellow-trimmed windows and over the sidewalk to the street, in a half circle shape, offering shade from the hot sun.
+It had a serious set of thick wooden doors, with frosted windows, leading inside.

-Today, there is a black awning, with a new look; built to encourage business to open up shop here.
-However, with all the restrictions for restaurants and bars because of COVID, it may be awhile until a new establishment sets up for business here.
+Today, there is a black awning, with a new look, built to encourage someone to open up shop here.
+However, with all the COVID restrictions for restaurants and bars, it may be awhile until a new establishment sets up shop here.

-Unfortunately, it was closed on the day Tom and I came by for a visit during our 2007 summer road trip, so I relied on other sources to describe the inside of this friendly, popular neighborhood watering hole and eatery.
+Unfortunately, it was closed the day Tom and I came by for a visit in the summer of 2007, so I relied on other sources to describe the inside of this friendly, popular neighborhood watering hole and eatery.

 The walls were decorated with scenic pictures of Ireland and Scotland, and pictures of the 1754 Royal and Ancient Golf Club at St. Andrews.
 Golf clubs and related items also adorn the walls.

-On the north wall, there was an Anglican coat of arms painted on a paned glass located there.
-There was also a juke box on the wall, and the customary pool table and dart board to provide chuckles while enjoying your Scottish brew!
+On the north wall was an Anglican coat of arms painted on paned glass.
+There was also a juke box on the wall, and the customary pool table and dart board to provide entertainment while enjoying your Scottish brew!

-The rear of the pub featured a small pool table and big screen that is pulled down for football games and karaoke, or even a band for pub music.
+The rear of the pub featured a small pool table and big screen TV that is pulled down for football games and karaoke, or even a band for live music.

-Ole St. Andrew’s Inn had a home-like, comfortable, warm, welcoming atmosphere, where people came to enjoy conversations with friends and strangers, and often enjoyed conversations with the cordial staff.
-Food on the menu included delicious shepherd’s pie, fish and chips, pork chops, lamb stew, various cuts of steak, sandwiches and bar food, which goes along nicely with beer or other alcoholic drinks.
+Ole St. Andrew’s Inn had a comfortable home-like, warm and welcoming atmosphere, where people could come to enjoy conversations with friends and strangers, and often the cordial staff.
+Food on the menu included delicious shepherd’s pie, fish and chips, pork chops, lamb stew, various cuts of steak, sandwiches and bar food, which goes along nicely with beer or other alcoholic drinks on offer.

 HISTORY

-The building which housed The OLE ST. ANDREWS INN was built sometime in the early part of the 20th century; (I’m guessing the 1920s?) and has housed some sort of bar/restaurant for many years.
-It at one time was probably a place to spend the night as well, or live long-term because it has a second and third floor above it.
+The building which housed The Ole St. Andrews Inn was built sometime in the early part of the 20th century (I’m guessing the 1920s?) and has housed some sort of bar/restaurant for many years.
+It at one time was probably a place to spend the night as well, or live long-term because it has second and third floors.

-In the 1950s-1960s, one establishment which existed in this building was a lively Scottish tavern known as Edinburgh Castle Pub, offering food and alcoholic beverages of all kinds.
+In the 1950s-1960s, a lively Scottish tavern known as Edinburgh Castle Pub, offered food and alcoholic beverages.
 It was owned by a colorful character, Frank Giff, who was a very friendly, outgoing sort, who always made his customers feel welcome.

-Edinburgh Castle Pub was purchased by Jane McDougal and son Blair, who continued to keep the charming Scottish theme and atmosphere, offering among other things, dark Scottish beer.
-Edinburgh Castle Pub earned the evaluation from the Chicago Bar Guide of being “an overlooked gem.
+Edinburgh Castle Pub was purchased by Jane McDougal and son Blair, who kept the charming Scottish theme and atmosphere, offering (among other things) dark Scottish beer.
+Edinburgh Castle Pub earned an evaluation from the Chicago Bar Guide as being “an overlooked gem.
 In the middle of Broadway, the genial staff chats you up and makes you happy.”

-Often on the weekends, live Irish and jazz music performers would come and play for an appreciative audience.
+Live Irish and jazz musicians performers came and played for appreciative audiences on the weekends.
 Wednesday night was Karaoke Night.
-This pub was rented out to groups as well.
+The pub was rented out to groups as well.

-While some in Chicago complained about the change from being strictly a Scottish pub to being the more broader British Isle pub and eatery, The Ole St. Andrew’s Inn was again immensely popular with the local neighborhood, and had retained its friendly, easy-going atmosphere, and great selection of Scottish Brews!
+While some in Chicago complained about the pub’s change from being a strictly Scottish establishment to a broader British one, The Ole St. Andrew’s Inn was again immensely popular with the local neighborhood, retaining its friendly, easy-going atmosphere, and great selection of Scottish Brews!

 In 2004, the pub changed hands again.
 The pictures shown here are from that era.
-The changed the color of the awning to red, but kept the classic wooden front doors.
+The new owners changed the color of the awning to red, but kept the classic wooden front doors.

-They modernized the inside a bit to please new patrons coming into the neighborhood; loosing some of the old booths for something more up-to-date.
-They may have been the owners who started the outside eating area in the space between buildings.
+They modernized the inside a bit to please new patrons coming into the neighborhood, losing some of the old booths for something more up-to-date.
+They may have been the owners who started the outside eating area.

-Because this building has such good structural bones, owners of this building were not afraid to change and renovate the building to suit their business needs.
+Because the building had such good structural bones, the new owners weren’t afraid to change and renovate to suit their business needs.
 The current owners have done this as well.
-I hope the pandemic of Covid ends this year so another pub can move in and be a source of food and entertainment once again; bringing in more income for the owners of this fine building.
+I hope the COVID pandemic ends this year so another pub can move in and provide food and entertainment once again.

 HISTORY OF MANIFESTATIONS

-People who die unexpectedly or before they are ready, often are not ready to go to the other side and stay to do what they loved to do while alive.
+People who die unexpectedly or prematurely are often not ready to go to the other side.
+They stay in the same place to do what they loved to do while alive.

-Bair Bistro, WA (A spirit of a former owner who ran a hardware store here, still sticks around to try to help the staff who work here).
+Bair Bistro, WA (The spirit of a former owner, who ran a hardware store here, still sticks around to try to help the staff who work here).

-Eldridge Hotel, KS ( The spirit of Col. Shalor Eldridge who courageously rebuilt this hotel as a symbol of brave resistance against pro-slavery bullies, still resides in his forever home and hotel; along with members of his family who visit him.
+Eldridge Hotel, KS ( The spirit of Col. Shalor Eldridge who courageously rebuilt this hotel as a symbol of resistance to pro-slavery bullies, still resides in his forever home and hotel, along with members of his family who visit him.
 He enjoys being an encouraging presence).

-Brumder Mansion, WI (Spirits who worked In the 1920s’ speakeasy in the basement were shot unexpectedly when the mob from Chicago closed up shop because they knew too much.
-They still work here helping current owners foe free).
+Brumder Mansion, WI (Spirits who worked In the 1920s speakeasy in the basement were shot unexpectedly when the mob from Chicago closed up shop, because they knew too much.
+They still work here, helping the current owners for free).

 Bullock Hotel, SD (Seth Bullock was a brave lawman and entrepreneur who knew what he wanted in his hotel while alive.
-He became really active after gaming was introduced; becoming a spectral host as well as keeping an eye on guests and keeping the employees on their toes).
+His spirit became really active after gaming was introduced.
+He became a spectral host, kept an eye on guests, and kept employees on their toes).

-Stanley Hotel, CO (Mr. Stanley wore many hats in running his hotel, and he still does as a spirit).
+Stanley Hotel, CO (Mr. Stanley wore many hats while running his hotel, and still does as a spirit).

-The Ole Saint Andrews Inn, IL (While alive, Frank loved his business, his love for Vodka, to flirt with women and show hospitality to guests).
+The Ole Saint Andrews Inn, IL (While alive, Frank loved his business, his Vodka, flirting with women, and showing hospitality to guests).

-When people die because of something they did or didn’t do, it is sometimes hard to admit their error and continue on as best they can as a spirit.
+When people die because of something they did or didn’t do, it is sometimes hard for them to admit their error and continue on as best they can as spirits.

-Fort Worton, WA (A guard at the old jail building accidentally shot himself while cleaning his rifle).
+Fort Worden, WA (A guard at the old jail building accidentally shot himself while cleaning his rifle).

-Palace Theatre, NYC (A high wirer performer fell to his death, and still tries to get across the wire today without falling).
+Palace Theatre, NYC (A high wire performer who fell to his death still tries to get across the wire today without falling).

 Stranahan House Museum, FL (A young man who loved sex with prostitutes died from TB that he caught from one of the lovely ladies he met in a brothel).

-THE OLE SAINT ANDREWS INN, IL (Frank was pretty drunk from all the Vodka he was drinking died unexpectantly.
+The Ole Saint Andrews Inn, IL (Frank, who was pretty drunk from all the Vodka he constantly drank, died unexpectedly.
 He didn’t want to admit that it was his drinking that caused his premature death.
 So he continued on, as the spectral owner).

 MANIFESTATIONS

-When Frank Giff suddenly died in one of his pub booths, or fell off the bar stool, it seems that he wasn’t quite ready to go onto the other side, and decided to stay and “help” the living in running his establishment, and still doing what he loved to do!
+When Frank Giff suddenly died in one of his pub booths, or fell off the bar stool, it seems that he wasn’t quite ready to go to the other side.
+His spirit decided to stay and “help” the living in running his establishment, and do what he loved to do!

 Glasses would fly around and break by themselves.